markxwilliams/securemess/README-en.md

 After an assessment of these criteria, a decision is then made whether to include a messenger in the matrix.

-The Messenger <a href="https://getsession.org/">Session</a>, for example, is not included in the matrix for several reasons: It is a fork of Signal, which has also changed the encryption protocol and removed <a href="https://de.wikipedia.org/wiki/Perfect_Forward_Secrecy">Perfect Forward Secrecy</a> (PFS), among other things.
+The Messenger <a href="https://getsession.org/">Session</a>, for example, is not included in the matrix for several reasons: It is a fork of Signal, which has also weakened the encryption protocol and removed <a href="https://de.wikipedia.org/wiki/Perfect_Forward_Secrecy">Perfect Forward Secrecy</a> (PFS), among other things.

 ## Evaluation / Assessment